 Keep up With the Rotating Categories to Earn the Most

-There is no doubt that the Chase Freedom card is a fan favorite among credit cardholders.
-Its earning system is pretty straightforward, there’s no annual fee and the card offers incredible earnings.
-Not only does the Chase Freedom card offer cash back, but it provides the opportunity for cardholders to earn bonus cash back.
+There is no doubt that the Chase Freedom Flex card is a fan favorite among credit cardholders.
+There’s no annual fee and the card offers incredible earnings.
+Not only does the Chase Freedom Flex card offer cash back, but it provides the opportunity for cardholders to earn bonus cash back.
 This is done through rotating categories each quarter.
-The categories vary per year, but they have previously included gas stations, commuter expenses, supermarkets and drugstores.
+The categories vary per year, but they have previously included gas stations, commuter expenses, home improvement stores and department stores.

 The Chase Flex also offers you additional ways to earn cash back.
 You can earn 5% cash back on travel when you make your travel purchases through the Chase Ultimate Rewards portal.
 Earn 3% on drugstore purchases and on restaurant purchases including take out.
 Some delivery services are also eligible for the 3% cash back.
 You automatically earn 1% back on all other purchases.
 Should you forget to opt in one quarter, your purchases will earn only 1%.
 Luckily your cash back rewards will never expire as long as your account is open and in good standing.
 There is also no limit to how much you can earn at the 1% cash back rate.

 Additionally, balance transfers and cash advances come with a transaction fee.
 Cash advances cost $10 or 5% of the amount, whichever is greater.
 Balance transfers come with an intro fee of $5 or 3% of the amount of each transfer, whichever is greater, on transfers made within 60 days of account opening.
-After that $5 or 5% of the amount, whichever is greater.
+After that $5 or 5% of the amount of each transfer, whichever is greater..
 Foreign transactions also come with a fee of 3% of the transaction amount.